OpenAPI to LaTeX

 x-codeSamples

-extension exists for operations, these are collected together into a third part.
+extension exists for operations, these are collected together into another part.
 Code samples are grouped together under each tag group, which is presented as a chapter.

 Usage

-The generator is written in Julia, and hence requires it to be installed on the target computer.
+The generator is written in C++ and has a dependency on the Boost libraries.

 Install Dependencies